-First step is that you will have to keep certain amount of money for investment under monthly investment plans details of which we will discuss at later part of this post.
-The monthly income plans reflects in a way to give you regular income that comfortably covers your regular expenses, besides added expenses like medical expenses, travelling expenses, payment of taxes, spending on social engagements and so on.
+The first step is that you will have to keep a certain amount of money for investment under monthly investment plans details of which we will discuss in the later part of this post.
+The monthly income plans reflect in a way to give you regular income that comfortably covers your regular expenses, besides added expenses like medical expenses, traveling expenses, payment of taxes, spending on social engagements and so on.

 Let us look at safe investment avenue available to retirees.

 (The rate of interest on Small Savings instruments are subject to change on each quarter (Feb-Apr, May – July, August-October, November -January).

 On the basis of the decision of the government, interest rates for small savings schemes are to be notified on a quarterly basis,” the ministry said while notifying the interest rates for the fourth quarter of 2016-17.
 The interest rates on various small savings instruments will be as under for the period January to March 2017.

 Bank deposits: Banks accept special fixed deposits with interest payable at a regular interval (monthly/ quarterly) as per customer’s requirements.
 The interest rate is the same as applicable to prevailing fixed deposits.
 You can think about investing in bank deposits under monthly/quarterly income scheme to meet your regular expenses.
 In India, all the banks offer interest around 7.00-7.50% +0.50% interest to the senior citizen over their card rates.
 You must know that interest rates offered on fixed deposits by banks are not uniform.
 To know the details click wiki-deposits